 In addition to his courtroom experience, Brian serves as a trusted advisor and general counsel for several companies.
 In that role, Brian is regularly asked to identify, assess, predict and manage legal and business risks.
 He has developed particular experience in areas of privacy, California Proposition 65, and gaming.

-Prior to starting his legal practice, Brian clerked for Judge John W. Lungstrum in the United States District Court for the District of Kansas and served on the staff of Senator John C. Danforth.
+Prior to starting his legal practice, Brian clerked for Judge John W. Lungstrum in the U.S. District Court for the District of Kansas and served on the staff of Senator John C. Danforth.

-- Defended a former CEO in multidistrict antitrust litigation over the pricing and marketing of an agricultural product in the southeastern United States
+- Defended a former CEO in multidistrict antitrust litigation over the pricing and marketing of an agricultural product in the southeastern U.S.

 - American Bar Association